matteopilz/OpenMS-website/content/en/applications/nuxl.md

 ### Post-Analysis

-You can monitor the progress of your analysis by opening 'Administration' -> 'Show Job Queue'.
+You can monitor the progress of your analysis by opening `Administration` -> `Show Job Queue`.

 1. **Viewing Results:**
    - Result files are not exported automatically.
-You can view your results in Proteome Discoverer, by double-clicking on a successfully finished 'Consensus' type result row.
+You can view your results in Proteome Discoverer, by double-clicking on a successfully finished `Consensus` type result row.
    - Results are displayed in several tabs.
-You can choose to view: 'Proteins', 'PSMs and NuXL', 'MS/MS Spectrum Info', 'Input Files', 'Specialized Traces', and 'Study Information'.
+You can choose to view: `Proteins`, `PSMs and NuXL`, `MS/MS Spectrum Info`, `Input Files`, `Specialized Traces`, and `Study Information`.
 Depending on your consensus workflow, you might see additional tabs.
-   - In the 'PSMs and NuXL' table, information about all peptide and crosslink spectrum matches (PSMs and NuXLs, respectively) is displayed.
-Key columns include 'Annotated Sequence', 'Modifications', 'Protein Accessions', 'q-value' (CSM-level q-value).
-We recommend to filter your results for 1% CSM-level FDR ('q-value' <= 0.01).
+   - In the `PSMs and NuXL` table, information about all peptide and crosslink spectrum matches (PSMs and NuXLs, respectively) is displayed.
+Key columns include `Annotated Sequence`, `Modifications`, `Protein Accessions`, `q-value` (CSM-level q-value).
+We recommend to filter your results for 1% CSM-level FDR (`q-value` <= 0.01).

 <center>{{< figure src="/images/content_images/applications/NuXL_visualize.png" >}}</center>

 2. **Exporting Data:**
-   - To export the results for further analysis in spreadsheet software (e.g., Microsoft Excel), navigate to File -> Export -> To Microsoft Excel.
+   - To export the results for further analysis in spreadsheet software (e.g., Microsoft Excel), navigate to `File -> Export -> To Microsoft Excel`.

 3. **Quality Assessment:**
    - You can manually validate spectra quality by viewing annotated spectra.
 To do so, click on the "Show Spectrum" button in the 'PSM and NuXL' tab.